juliangrove/presupposition/README.md

   `sentence2 = (the // dyn mollusk) \\ (downD (upD (dyn (was thirsty))))`

-Make 'the mollusk' anaphoric to 'an octopus'.
+Make 'the mollusk' anaphoric to 'an octopus':

   `sentence2resolved = anaph ZeroW (\g -> g !!
 1) sentence2`